 It is also a rule of substantive law beyond civil proceedings to object to any demand for privileged material.
 In non-litigious contexts, questions of privilege will arise, inter alia, under the Pensions Act 2004 (PeA 2004) by virtue of s 311 of that Act, which excludes privileged communications from duties of disclosure to the Pensions Regulator.

 The term 'Privilege' is an umbrella term covering a number of different rights.
 This Practice Note is concerned with one such right, namely Legal Professional Privilege.
-This is generally the right not to be required to produce material which would reveal
+This is generally the right not to be required to produce material which would reveal the communications between a client and his/her legal advisers.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.